 Six Glyphosate Incidents, One Clear Warning

-Here’s what their response revealed:
+Here’s what their own records reveal:

 These are only the incidents that have been officially reported.
 It is likely that others have gone unreported or unrecorded, making the need for better protections even more urgent.